 Who was Sassy Jane?
-Here’s the answer as I reveal where I found the name of my genealogy website and blog.
+Here’s how and where I found the name for my genealogy website –researching, of course!

-So I combined my love of vintage ephemera and genealogy research into Sassy Jane Genealogy.
-And that’s how Sassy Jane turned into my genealogy site.
+So I combined my love of vintage fashion and genealogy research into Sassy Jane Genealogy.
+And that’s how I named my genealogy site.

 Who Was Sassy Jane?

 As it turned out, Sassy Jane was a guy named Milt.
 Milton G. Cooper, to be precise, president of the firm of Milton G. Cooper Dry Goods.
 This company made Sassy Jane and Perky Peggy dresses, aprons, and children’s clothes, throughout the 1920s.

 California Federation of Women’s Clubs, “The Clubwoman,” vol. by

 Thanks to the Internet, I’ve heard from Milt’s granddaughter-in-law and learned Sassy Jane was a real person.

 How often do you get sidetracked when you’re doing newspaper research?
 I admit it happens to me all the time.
 And Sassy Jane was no exception.
 Soon I had a collection of ads, notices of fashion shows, legal cases, city directory listings, news articles, and more.
 But that’s a post for a different day.

 In the meantime, happy researching to all of my readers.